gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 export function isExecutionError(obj: any): obj is ExecutionError;

 // @public
-export function isMeasureDescriptor(obj: any): obj is IMeasureDescriptor;
+export function isMeasureGroupHeader(obj: any): obj is IMeasureGroupHeader;

 // @public
-export function isMeasureGroupDescriptor(obj: any): obj is IMeasureGroupDescriptor;
+export function isMeasureHeaderItem(obj: any): obj is IMeasureHeaderItem;

 // @public
 export function isNotAuthenticated(obj: any): obj is NotAuthenticated;